List of Stargirl characters: Paula Brooks / Tigress

 Paula Brooks / Tigress (recurring season 1; guest season 2; main season 3; portrayed by Joy Osmanski) is a member of the ISA who hunts the world's most dangerous humans.

 Tigress took part in the ISA's attack on the JSA's headquarters.
 She fought Hourman before he was ambushed by Wizard.
 Starman even fought her and Sportsmaster where he knocked them to the ground.

-10 years later, Paula is a gym teacher at Blue Valley High, the wife of "Crusher" Crock, and mother of Artemis Crock.
+Ten years later, Paula is a gym teacher at Blue Valley High, the wife of "Crusher" Crock, and mother of Artemis Crock.
 She is the one who directs Courtney to where Yolanda Montez, Beth Chapel, and Rick Tyler sit.
-In "The Justice Society", Sportsmaster and Tigress were instructed by Icicle to dust off their outfits to help Gambler with his mission while mentioning the complaint he got from Anaya Bowin about them killing another coach.
+In "The Justice Society", Sportsmaster and Tigress were instructed by Icicle to dust off their outfits to help Gambler with his mission while mentioning the complaint he received from Anaya Bowin about them killing another coach.
 As they met Gambler while watching Artemis perform on the football field, they go over their plans for the mission and even take the moment to scold Gambler for littering near them upon his arrival.
 Sportsmaster and Tigress attack and overpower Stargirl and her friends when they attempt to intercept an ISA operation only to be driven off by S.T.R.I.P.E.
-When Sportsmaster and Tigress were hunting the Whitmore-Dugans and received Anaya Bowin as their backup, Tigress was the one who killed Bowin after she insulted them for the fact that they can't keep Artemis in line.
+When Sportsmaster and Tigress were hunting the Whitmore-Dugans and received Anaya Bowin as their backup, Tigress was the one who killed Bowin after she insulted them for the fact that they cannot keep Artemis in line.
 Sportsmaster assists the ISA in enacting Project: New America.
 Both of them are defeated by Stargirl's JSA.

 In season two, it is mentioned that Sportsmaster and Tigress are incarcerated.
 Sportsmaster and Tigress temporarily break out of prison to see their daughter Artemis' football tryouts.
 In the episode "Summer School: Chapter Thirteen", Artemis breaks Sportsmaster and Tigress out of prison so that they can help Cindy Burman and the JSA fight Eclipso.
 Following this, the Crock family move in next door to the Whitmore-Dugan family much to their dismay.